-HAVE YOU COMPLETED CHILD PROTECTION AWARENESS/SAFEGUARDIN G I RAINING?
-Yes: No: If yes, please state approximate date:/ EVERY INDIVIDUAL WHO WISHES TO JOIN OR CARRYOUT A ROLE WITH HSI SHOU LD FAMILIARISE THEMSELVES WITH THE CODE OF ETHICS & GOOD PRACTICE FOR YOUTH SPORT IN HSI (IN PARTICULAR THE VARIOUS CODES OF CONDUCT).
-Do you agree to abide by the guidelines and Codes of Conduct Practice for Youth Sport in HSI? contained in the Code of Ethics & Good Yes: No: Have you ever been asked to leave a sporting/youth organis ation?
-Yes: No: (If you have answered yes, we will contact you in confidence) References: Please supply the name, address and telephone of two people personal knowledge, are willing to endorse your application.
-Oppossible, the name of an Administrator / Leader in your last C One of these names should be, where Name and Address of Referee 1: Name and Address of Referee 2: Signed: Print Name: Date:
+HAVE YOU COMPLETED CHILD PROTECTION AWARENESS/SAI EGUARDING I RAINING?
+Yes: No: If yes, please state approximate date:/ / EVERY INDIVIDUAL WHO WISHES TO JOIN OR CARRYOUT A ROLE WIT H HSI SHOULD FAMILIARISE THEMSELVES WITH THE CODE OF ETHICS & GOOD PRACTICE FOR YOUTH SPORT IN HSI (IN PARTICULAR THE VARI OUS CODES OF CONDUCT).
+Do you agree to abide by the guidelines and Codes of Practice for Youth Sport in HSI? f Conduct contained in the Code of Ethics & Good Yes: No: Have you ever been asked to leave a sporting/yout h organisation?
+Yes: No: (L f you have answered yes, we will contact you in confidence) REFERENCES: Please supply the name, address and telephone of two personal knowledge, are willing to endorse your appropossible, the name of an Administrator / Leader in your control of the name of an Administrator / Leader in your control of the name of an Administrator / Leader in your control of the name of an Administrator / Leader in your control of the name o lication.
+One of these names should be, where Name and Address of Referee 1: ame and Address of Referee 2: Signed: Print Name: Date:

-FOR OFFIC CIAL HSI USE ON LY:
+FOR OFFICIAL HSI USE ONLY:

 Applicant Name:

 Date application received:

 Date of interview:

 Interviewed by: 1.

 2.

 References received and are satisfactory: Yes 🗌 No 🗌

 Vetting check completed & returned Yes 🗌 No 🗌

 (if appropriate):

 Code of Ethics/Safeguarding training completed (or to be done?)
 Yes 🗌 No 🗌

 Code of Conduct to be signed?
 Yes 🗌 No 🗌

 Comments:

 Proof of applicants identification received: Yes 🗌 No 🗌

 Identification type:

 Recommendation Approved Not approved

 (with reasons)

 1

 Signature Date

 Position in HSI